annakosovskaya/Bayesian-Annotations-with-LLMs/README.md

 Binary F1 score with majority vote = 0.3888888888888889

 # Acknowledgements
-We strongly rely on the Bayesian models implementation provided in the [Pyro annotation example](https://num.pyro.ai/en/latest/examples/annotation.html)
+We strongly rely on the Bayesian models implementation provided in the [Pyro annotation example](https://num.pyro.ai/en/latest/examples/annotation.html) and the article ["Comparing Bayesian Models of Annotation"](https://aclanthology.org/Q18-1040.pdf).